- The Barista Express has all you need in one handy dandy compact machine, including an espresso grinder, steamer, tamper, and hot water tap.

 - 1 tablespoon cocoa powder

-To make the ladyfingers: make two batches of The Best Vegan Vanilla Cupcakes, (that’s enough to make 24 cupcakes) and instead of making cupcakes, divide the batter into two lightly greased 9" square baking pans.
-Bake for 22 - 28 minutes until lightly golden and a toothpick comes out clean in the center.
+Make The Best Vegan Vanilla Cake, but instead of making round cakes, divide the batter into two lightly greased 9" square baking pans.
+Bake for 22 - 28 minutes until lightly golden and a toothpick comes out clean in the center. *Don't make the frosting as that isn't needed for the tiramisu.

 Let the cakes cool completely then slice into fingers about 1" wide.
 You should get about 18 to 20 fingers out of each pan.